iSCSI NETWORK BOOT

 – Configure iSCSI Attempt (#1, #2, etc.)

 Note: Do not forget to navigate to the Save Changes menu item under each attempt and save changes.
 Pressing F10 to save changes doesn’t seem to work in iSCSI Configuration, but do it anyway.

 5. Exit out of iSCSI Configuration utility to BIOS

-7. In BIOS, navigate to Advanced > Onboard Devices and disable Thunderbolt Controller.
+7. In BIOS, navigate to Advanced > Devices > Onboard Devices and disable Thunderbolt Controller.